Last Updated on

 And a short drive away is some 5000-year-old rock paintings that are on cliff walls that require a short but very steep climb, that I wouldn’t recommend undertaking by people with vertigo or people that are afraid of heights.

 It´s not an easy thing to find the sites down here; you will travel for 5 hours along the highway down to Senafe the last town in Eritrea before reaching the border with Ethiopia.

 The distance between the capital Asmara and Senafe is only 132km/82Miles.
 But the road is extremely bumpy and don’t seem to have been maintained for centuries making the trip take around five long hours.
-Just on the outskirts is the one column of Matara, all the other historical artifacts that belong to here are kept in Ethiopia.
+Just on the outskirts is the one column of Matara, all the other historical artefacts that belong to here are kept in Ethiopia.
 Eritrea is demanding to get them back, but with no luck.

 Because of the proximity to the Ethiopian border, you will come across a lot of armed people down here, and even tour travel insurance will not cover you down here since you will be less than 25km from the Ethiopian Border.

 But if you still want to take the chance, it is so well worth it.
-And you will be able to visit a UNESCO World Heritage list very, very few other people have been able to visit
+And you will be able to visit a UNESCO World Heritage list very, very few other people have been able to visit.

-But a funny thing is when you get less than 30 KM away from the border will your phone be able to connect to the Ethiopian phone network, I had forgotten to put my phone in flight mode (your sim card is not able to connect to Eritrean network) and I was surprised when my phone started beeping from incoming messages.
+But a funny thing is when you get less than 30 KM away from the border will your phone be able to connect to the Ethiopian phone network, I had forgotten to put my phone in flight mode (your sim card is not able to connect to Eritrean network), and I was surprised when my phone started beeping from incoming messages.